Sue Gibbs

 About

 Cellular glycosylation is a highly dynamic process that alters upon activation, inflammation, and oncogenic transformation.
 Although it has been known for decades that cell surface glycans are highly diverse, it is still unclear how glycan heterogeneity is established and how this impacts tumor cell biology and tumor-immune cell recognition.
-We employ CRISPR/Cas9 genome engineering (both gene knockout as well as gene induction strategies) to generate isogenic tumor glycovariant cell lines.
-We assess the effect of tumor cell glycosylation on 3D tumor growth, as well as tumor cell differentiation, angiogenesis and drug resistance.
-Our new preliminary data (amongst others from RNAseq) points to an important role for cancer glycosylation in shaping tumor cell metabolism, epithelial-to-mesenchymal transition (EMT) and cancer stemness and this entails our future focus.
+We employ CRISPR/Cas9 genome engineering (both gene knockout as well as gene induction strategies) to generate isogenic tumor glycovariant cell lines and organoids.
+We assess the effect of tumor cell glycosylation on 3D tumor growth as well as tumor cell differentiation and immune cell interactions, mainly in the context of colorectal cancer.
+We address how the tumor glyco-code affects anti-tumor immunity as well as the response to immunotherapy.

 Key publications